stormchaserroleplaying/stormchaserRPG/Spells/1/Necromancy/index.md

 *Touching the body of the other, you cause their flesh to rot.*

-Make a melee spell attack against a creature you can reach.
+Make a melee necromancy attack against a creature you can reach.
 On a hit, the target takes 3d10 decay damage.

 **At Higher Levels.** When you cast this spell using 2 or more mana, the damage increases by 1d10 for each point of mana above the 1st.